Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 1. Seated Dumbbell Rear Delt Fly

-The seated dumbbell rear delt fly is a variation of the traditional dumbbell delt fly that is performed while sitting down, instead of standing.
+The seated dumbbell rear delt fly is a variation of the traditional dumbbell delt fly, performed while sitting down instead of standing.

 Thus, the exercise hit specifically the rear shoulder head by isolating it better than any other shoulder exercise.

 Adding seated exercises to your routine will provide a different stimulus and help you break down plateaus.
-It is also beneficial to people who have difficulty maintaining proper form while standing.
+It also benefits people who have difficulty maintaining proper form while standing.

 Lateral Bent over row